buddahb88/NBA_DFS_Optimizer/backend/README.md

-# Backend is ready for Azure deployment
+# Backend deployment with refreshed credentials